Star Trek (comics): Malibu

-In 1993, Malibu published an ongoing series based on Star Trek: Deep Space Nine and collaborated with DC to publish a cross-over story with that company's TNG series.
-Malibu also published a standalone issue focusing on the Romulans and two issues of a "celebrity series" of stories written by Star Trek actors Mark Lenard and Aron Eisenberg.
+From 1993, Malibu published an ongoing series and two mini series based on Star Trek: Deep Space Nine and collaborated with DC to publish a cross-over story with that company's TNG series.
+Malibu also published two annuals and seven special issues, including two celebrity stories written by Star Trek actors Mark Lenard and Aron Eisenberg.

 In 1996, Malibu announced plans to publish a Voyager comic, and art from this comic appeared in some comic industry periodicals, including Wizard.
 Marvel Comics bought Malibu, and Paramount Pictures signed a deal with Marvel to publish comics based upon Star Trek and Mission: Impossible under the new Paramount Comics banner.
 Subsequently, Malibu's DS9 comic came to an end and the announced Voyager comic was never published.